 What to Ask (and Look For) When It’s Time to Explore Senior Living Communities

-When you or a loved one decide to make the move to a senior living community, the number of factors, changes, and needs to be met can be overwhelming.
+When you or a loved one decide to make the move to a Build 55+ Community, the number of factors, changes, and needs to be met can be overwhelming.
 Take a deep breath and start by considering what you need the most.
 It is important to find out the community’s quality of life and ask essential questions before committing to your new home.

 The first step is to schedule a visit and tour.
 To save yourself some time, start with a few important questions over the phone.
 Depending on your priorities, the phone call may focus more on living space or on medical assistance.